ppy/osu-wiki/wiki/Tournaments/o!ET/2021/en.md

 ![o!ET 2021 logo](img/logo.jpg)

 The **osu!
 European Tournament 2021** (**o!ET 2021**) was a 4v4 osu! tournament hosted by ![][flag_FR] [\_yosh](https://osu.ppy.sh/users/7157133).
-The tournament was run in tiered-draft format, a team was formed post qualifiers consist of 8 players with 4 tiers and 2 players filled each tiers.
+The tournament was run in tiered-draft format, a team of 8 players was formed post qualifiers with 4 tiers and 2 players filled each tier.
 The tournament was also rank-restricted to rank between #1 and #30,000.
 It was the fourth installment of the osu!
 European Tournament.

 ## Tournament schedule